Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 ---

-### Sourcing data real time ![VARUNINCOMPLETE]
+### Sourcing data real time ![VARUNCOMPLETE]
 `Only Yahoo!
 Finance`

 - Create a test cron job ![DONE]
 	- Runs every 24 hrs ![DONE]
 - Refactor files ![DONE]
-- Create a python script to get the latest data on all companies present in DB through Yahoo finance ![INCOMPLETE]
+- Create a python script to get the latest data on all companies present in DB through Yahoo finance ![DONE]
   - Get all companies from DB ![DONE]
-	- Filter to get all companies from Yahoo! finance ![INCOMPLETE]
+  - Filter to get all companies from Yahoo! finance ![DONE]
-	- Get data from last collected till today for each company
+  - Get data from last collected till today for each company ![DONE]
+    - Collect immutable data ![DONE]
-	- Calculate Indicators
+  - Calculate Indicators ![DONE]
+	- Default indicators after sourcing ![DONE]
-	- Push data + indicators to DB
+  - Push data + indicators to DB ![DONE]
-- Run the script as a cron job every 24hrs
+- Run the script as a cron job every 24hrs ![DONE]

 ---